nleloc/mbbpatch-fork/README.md

 ## Old patches

+> [!IMPORTANT]
-- Those patches are no longer compatible with newer/current app version.
-It's can't be fixed unless MB decompress the [`libapp.so`].
+> Those patches are no longer compatible with newer/current app version.
+It's can't be fixed unless MB decompress the [`libapp.so`] or until I find the method to decompress it manually.

 ### [📦 `MB Bank : com.mbmobile`](https://t.me/embeeapks)
 <details>